bmink/microarcade/README.md

 represents the contents of the screen.
 In the case of `microarcade`, the display is 128x64 pixels, and each pixel can be represented by one bit (pixel on/off) so the framebuffer is 1024 bytes large (128 * 64 / 8).
-Once the app finishes drawing the frame, it sends it to the display (more on this below).
+Once the app finishes drawing the frame, it instructs the display library to send it to the display.
+Data is sent using DMA so the application doesn't have to wait for it to complete but can go about doing other things.
+More detail on all this later...

 To elimiate the need for data conversions when transmitting to the display, in-memory framebuffer bit configuration follows that of the SSD1309 display controller, and is *vertical*.
-This means that one byte of framebuffer data represents a one pixel wide and 8 pixels tall section of the screen.
+This means that one byte of framebuffer data represents a one-pixel-wide by 8-pixels-tall section of the screen.
 In most cases, applications don't have to worry about this since they won't set bits in the framebuffer direcly, but instead use one of the drawing functions provided.